1-404/1-404/README.md

 VantEdge is a local, account-free voice OS layer for Android.
 On-device wake word and STT.
-Voice invokes standard Android intents — no data leaves the device.
+Voice invokes standard Android intents — Voice invokes standard Android intents — no audio, no transcripts, no user data leave the device.

 First integration targets: Home Assistant and ESPHome.